Mobile menu

 Bust of an enslaved man c.
 1700

-A coloured marble bust of an enslaved man, his head turned and looking up to the left; wearing a turban with plumes, collar about his neck, a shirt with a jewelled collar and wrap tied about; resting on a waisted turned marble socle.
+• A life-size composite marble bust of an enslaved man, his head turned and looking up to the left; short hair, small beard to chin, wearing a headband with three feather plumes applied with a triangular lapis lazuli jewel to the front, collar about his neck with several adjusting holes, a shirt buttoned at the neck (the buttons now missing) with a jewelled collar and wrap tied about; resting on a waisted turned marble socle, the person and clothing represented by different coloured marble in comesso technique.
+The head is joined to the shirt, and the collar and chain applied separately.

 In 2013-14 the bust was the centrepiece of an installation by Grahame Mortimer Evelyn entitled Call and Responses: the Odyssey of the Moor commissioned by Royal Collection Trust and Historic Royal Palaces, in the State Apartments at Kensington Palace.